pwaring/cv/cv.md

     Freelance PHP Developer and Linux System Administrator, July 2015 - Present

-    - Development and maintenance of bespoke websites and customisation of existing software, primarily using PHP and MySQL/MariaDB/Percona.
+    - Development and maintenance of bespoke websites and customisation of existing software, primarily using PHP and MySQL/MariaDB.
-    - System administration (Debian and Ubuntu), including migration and consolidation of hosting platforms, diagnosing and fixing of email issues and security improvements.
+    - Migration and consolidation of hosting platforms, diagnosing and fixing of email issues and security improvements.
-    - Assist clients with implementation of best practices, including documentation, version control, configuration management, automatic deployment, disaster recovery and risk planning.
+    - Implementation of best practices, including documentation, version control, configuration management, automatic deployment, disaster recovery and risk planning.
     - Deliver training on version control (Git) and configuration management (Ansible).

 *   **Bolton & District Citizens Advice Bureau**